Humanoid Joint logoHumanoid Joint

 Tool-first hybrid guide

-Humanoid Actuator Planner for Actuators in Humanoid Robots
+Humanoid Actuator Planner for Actuators Used in Humanoid Robots

 Identify actuator roles in humanoid robots, estimate architecture risk, then review the evidence, tradeoffs, safety limits, and supplier questions behind the recommendation.
-This canonical page covers the alias phrase actuators in humanoid robots without creating a separate competing URL.
+This canonical page covers the alias phrase "actuators used in humanoid robots" without creating a separate competing URL.

-Canonical alias: actuators in humanoid robots resolves to this humanoid actuator planner.
+Canonical alias: actuators used in humanoid robots resolves to this humanoid actuator planner.

 Route mode